Groups

 SSB 3.214

-This weekly group is for you if you’ve experienced or are experiencing trauma and want extra support and community.
+This drop-in support group is for you if you’ve experienced or are experiencing trauma and want extra support and community.
 There will be a rotation of topics throughout the semester (see below).
 You are welcome to join, no matter what stage of processing you’re in.
 We aim to offer a non-judgmental environment where you can share, listen, receive and give support.

 Some of the topics we’ll talk about include: